Rubber science

 Rubber science is a science fiction term describing a quasi-scientific explanation for an aspect of a science fiction setting.
 Rubber science explanations are fictional but convincing enough to avoid upsetting the suspension of disbelief.
 Rubber science is a feature of most genres of science fiction, with the exception of hard science fiction.

-It is also frequently invoked in comic books.
+Coinage

-The term was coined by Norman Spinrad in an essay entitled "Rubber Sciences", in Reginald Bretnor's anthology The Craft of Science Fiction.
+The term rubber science was coined by Norman Spinrad in his essay "Rubber Sciences", published in Reginald Bretnor's anthology The Craft of Science Fiction (1976).
+Rubber science was Spinrad's term for "pseudo-science ... made up by the writer with literary care that it not be discontinuous with the reader's realm of the possible."
+In "Rubber Sciences," Spinrad proposed eight rules of rubber science to write plausibly about future technology: